Two students laughing while looking at a tablet and materials in a studio space

 Study at an award-winning university

-We're the Times Higher Education (THE) University of the Year.
+We were named Times Higher Education University of the Year 2023.
 We've also been awarded a Gold rating in the Teaching Excellence Framework – a reflection of the outstanding education we offer our students.

 As an interior designer you might work with homeowners, public bodies and businesses.
-You'll consider the use of furniture, lighting, flooring, artwork and decoration, decor and colour pallettes to create residential or commercial spaces that people enjoy using.
+You'll consider the use of furniture, lighting, flooring, artwork and decoration, decor and colour palettes to create residential or commercial spaces that people enjoy using.

 To become a professional interior designer you'll typically need a university degree in interior design or a related subject.
 Practical experience is also valuable and here at ARU, you'll receive ongoing support to find placements and work experience.
 You can also choose to take an optional placement year in industry as part of your Interior Design degree.